ASX vanadium stocks: here’s everything you need to know

 Only a handful of ASX vanadium stocks have followed a similar trajectory in 2018.

-Energy Metals (ASX:EME), meanwhile, jumped to a new 52-week high of 20c in mid-June and is still up 50 per cent on the 10c it was sitting at in January.
+Energy Metals (ASX:EME), meanwhile, jumped to a new 52-week high of 20c in mid-June.

 Vanadium demand for VRFBs is growing at such a rapid rate.
 The forecast compound annual growth rate for vanadium to be used in VRFBs is 60 per cent.